ParthDesai/best_match_algorithm_demo/README.md

 This project demonstrates the use of `Machine learning` to find optimal choice for candidates.

 **The algorithm maintains following key structures:**
-* `Attribute Map` : This dictionary stores every attribute's every possible value's weight.
+* `Attribute Map` : This dictionary stores every attributes' every possible value's weight.
 It is used to learn about user's like dislike and weight of attribute is adjusted according to user input.

 **Algorithm's high level steps:**